-StoryMakers: Julie Hedlund & Susan Eaddy
+StoryMakers in the Kitchen: Julie Hedlund & Susan Eaddy

 Author Julie Hedlund and illustrator Susan Eaddy collaborated on My Love for You Is the Sun, a beautiful book that celebrates the many ways we express love for others.
 In this craft-based episode of StoryMakers, Eaddy teaches Hedlund and host Rocco Staino how to make a relief sculpture based on the illustration style used in the book.
 The author and illustrator provide examples of additional activities parents, caretakers, and teachers can do with children.
 Viewers are encouraged to explore color and texture creation.